Luos-io/Documentation/src/pages/low/modules/msg-handling.md

 msg.header.cmd = UPDATE_PUB;
 luos_send(app, &msg);
 ```

-> **Info:** Modules can handle only one time triggered target, 2 modules of the same network can't ask a time triggered value from the same module.
+> **Info:** Modules can handle only one time-triggered target, 2 modules of the same network can't ask a time-triggered value from the same module.

-> **Warning:** To prevent any ID movement auto-update configuration is reseted on all modules at each detection.
+> **Warning:** To prevent any ID movement, auto-update configuration is reseted on all modules at each detection (see [Routing table page](/pages/low/modules/routing-table.md) for more information).

 <div class="cust_edit_page"><a href="https://{{gh_path}}/pages/low/modules/msg-handling.md">Edit this page</a></div>